kojiromike/magento-retail-order-management/docs/INSTALL.md

 ### Logging

-The Magento Retail Order Management Extension provides additional logging functionality and options that should be configured at **System > Configuration > Advanced > Developer > Log Settings**.
+The Magento Retail Order Management Extension depends on the [Magento Logging Extension by eBay Enterprise](https://github.com/eBayEnterprise/magento-log) to provide important additional logging features.
+Please refer to the [documentation for that extension](https://github.com/eBayEnterprise/magento-log#ebay-enterprise-mage-logger).

 ## Local XML Configuration

 The Magento Retail Order Management Extension requires additional configuration via local XML.

-The extension includes a sample configuration file—[`/path/to/magento/root/dir/app/etc/rom.xml.sample`](../src/app/etc/rom.xml.sample)—that includes detailed documentation and example configuration options.
+The extension includes a sample configuration file—[`app/etc/rom.xml.sample`](../src/app/etc/rom.xml.sample)—that includes detailed documentation and example configuration options.
 You can use this file as a starting point for your implementation by renaming this file to `rom.xml`.
 Carefully review all options to ensure they match your specific implementation.

 ## Catalog Workflow Configuration